LeeShan87/zoltantoma/content/posts/2023-05-15-find-your-niche.md

 ### Second run

 The second run of my recording when a bit more smoothly.
 There were no background noises like a train.
-I should embed asdf I like train here.
+I should embed asdf I like trains here.

+{{< youtube vyItidbjxLM >}}

 And I was more focused on staying on the topic.
 My language mistakes were not distracting me that much because, I know probably just a couple of people will watch this video.

 ### After-works